 If working with a non-kit SOM, there are additional steps required to build this release for your configuration.
 Please view the notes in the Building the BSP from Source and Built Images sections for the applicable differences.
 For each SOM configuration there may be a required change to the Linux dts, the yocto MACHINE value, and the output images.

-This BSP Development Guide provides you with the tools and know-how to install and work with the Linux Board Support Package (BSP) for the phyCORE-AM57x Development Kit.
-The guide will walk-through how to install the appropriate tools and source, build custom kernels, deploy the OS, and how to exercise the software and hardware.
-Please refer to the phyCORE-AM57xx Hardware Manual for specific information on board-level features such as jumper configuration, memory mapping and pin layout for the phyCORE-AM57xx System on Module (SOM) and Carrier Board.
-Additionally, gain access to the SOM and baseboard schematics for the phyCORE-AM57xx kit by registering at the following: http://phytec.com/support/registration/.
+This Quickstart provides you with the tools and know-how to install and work with the Linux Board Support Package (BSP) for the phyCORE-AM57xx Rapid Development Kit (RDK).
+This Quickstart shows you how to do everything from installing the appropriate tools and source, to building custom kernels, to deploying the OS, to exercising the software and hardware.
+Please refer to the phyCORE-AM57xx Hardware Manual for specific information on board-level features such as jumper configuration, memory mapping and pin layout for the phyCORE-AM57xx System on Module (SOM) and baseboard.
+Additionally, gain access to the SOM and baseboard schematics for the phyCORE-AM57xx RDK by registering at the following: http://phytec.com/support/registration/.

-The following system requirements are necessary to successfully complete this BSP Development Guide.
+The following system requirements are necessary to successfully complete this Quickstart.
 Deviations from these requirements may suffice, or may have other workarounds.

 A modern GNU/Linux Operating host system either natively or via a virtual machine: